Barrier Daily Truth

-The Barrier Daily Truth was a local newspaper for the mining town of Broken Hill in Australia.
+The Barrier Daily Truth was a local newspaper for the mining town of Broken Hill in New South Wales, Australia.

-It coverered a range of stories that affect local residents, including industrial news relating to the mines and stories submitted by readers such as local sport stories.
+It covered a range of stories that affect local residents, including industrial news relating to the mines and stories submitted by readers such as local sport stories.
 The paper also covered national news events of importance.

 It was owned by the Barrier Industrial Council and was one of the few small newspapers in Australia to remain locally owned.